ISSMteam/ISSM-Documentation/docs/about-issm/publications/index.md

 {: .note-title }
 > Citing ISSM
 >
-> Larour, E., Seroussi, H., Morlighem, M., & Rignot, E. (2012).
-Continental scale, high order, high spatial resolution, ice sheet modeling using the Ice Sheet System Model (ISSM).
-Journal of Geophysical Research: Earth Surface, 117(F1). <a href="https://doi.org/10.1029/2011JF002140" target=_blank>https://doi.org/10.1029/2011JF002140</a>
+> E. Larour, H. Seroussi, M. Morlighem, and E. Rignot (2012), Continental scale, high order, high spatial resolution, ice sheet modeling using the Ice Sheet System Model, J. Geophys.
+Res., 117, F01022, doi:10.1029/2011JF002140.

 ----

-The following is a list of articles that feature research conducted using ISSM or cite ISSM.
+The following is a list of articles that feature research conducted in whole or in part using ISSM, as well as articles that cite ISSM.

 ## 2025
 - Akins, A. B., Tanner, A. B., Colliander, A., Schlegel, N.-J., Boudad, K., Yanovsky, I., et al. (2025).
 A Sparse Synthetic Aperture Radiometer Constellation Concept for Remote Sensing of Antarctic Ice Sheet Temperature.
 IEEE Transactions on Geoscience and Remote Sensing, 63, 1–21. <a href="https://doi.org/10.1109/TGRS.2025.3534466" target=_blank>https://doi.org/10.1109/TGRS.2025.3534466</a>